Skip to Content

 Read more about Vovk.ts controllers.

-By default, Vovk.ts uses so-called β€œcomposed client” emitted to node_modules/.vovk-client folder, that in its turn re-exported from "vovk-client" package.
-The modules import all schemas from .vovk-schema folder, making the entire app schema be visible for an inspection in every front-end module that imports the client.
+By default, Vovk.ts emits a “composed client” to node_modules/.vovk-client, which is re‑exported from the "vovk-client" package.
+Those modules import all schemas from .vovk-schema, making the entire app schema visible in every frontend module that imports the client.

 Segmented client